Skip to Main Content

 Pros

-It offers a chance at a credit limit as high as $50,000, based on creditworthiness.
+It offers a potential credit limit of up to $50,000, based on creditworthiness.

-It has relatively few fees and includes no annual fee or foreign transaction fees, making it a low-cost addition to your wallet.
+You'll face relatively few fees, making it a low-cost addition to your wallet.

 Cons

-• The card’s high-end APR is extremely high — far above the rate you’ll find on most competing cards.
+• This card’s APR is far above the rate you’ll find on most competing cards.

-Why you might want the Capital on Tap card
+Why you might want the Capital on Tap Business card

-The Capital on Tap business card features a very simple rewards program, several benefits and a few noteworthy extras.
-Specifically, its very high credit limit is a valuable perk for many small-business owners.
+The Capital on Tap business card features a simple rewards program, several benefits and a few notable extras.
+Specifically, its high credit limit is a valuable perk for many small business owners.

 Credit limit: Higher-than-average limit

-One of the Capital on Tap card’s most appealing points is its credit limit potential.
-You could qualify for a credit limit of up to $50,000.
-This limit is far higher than many traditional business cards can offer.
+One of the most appealing features of the Capital on Tap card is its credit limit potential.
+You could qualify for a credit limit of up to $50,000 — far higher than what many traditional business cards will offer.

-So if you need a lot of purchasing power and would rather not get a pricey business charge card, the Capital on Tap Business card could be a solid alternative.
+If you need a lot of purchasing power and would rather not get a pricey business charge card, the Capital on Tap Business card is a solid alternative.
 Keep in mind, however, that a $50,000 limit is not guaranteed and depends on your creditworthiness.
-Regardless, a limit like this can help you maintain healthy credit utilization, which will have a positive impact on your credit score.
+Regardless, a limit like this can help you maintain a healthy credit utilization ratio, which can positively impact your credit score.

 Perks: Employee-friendly business management

-The card also comes with an auto rental collision damage waiver and travel and emergency assistance.
-And while not implemented yet, the issuer’s website indicates accounting integrations with tools like Xero, FreeAgent, Quickbooks and more are on the way.
+The card comes with some attractive protections, including auto rental collision damage waiver and travel and emergency assistance.
+You can also take advantage of accounting integrations tools like Xero, FreeAgent and Quickbooks.

 Why you might want a different business credit card